Antoine-overflow/J2E_project/complete/README.md

 2 - DATABASE CONFIGURATION

 In this part we suppose you have PostgreSQL on your computer and that you know how to create a database and parametrize the user and password for the created database.
-You know have the choice for your database.
-You can do option A and follow our instructions (recommended if you are beginner with PostgreSQL) or option B and create the way you want your database (not recommded if you begin with PostgreSQL).
+You now have the choice for your database.
+You can do option A and follow our instructions (recommended if you are a beginner with PostgreSQL) or option B and create the way you want your database (not recommded if you begin with PostgreSQL).

   A - Follow our instructions
     (When words are between '' you just have to write what's inside the quotes)

   First step : create a user named 'test'
-  Second step : create a databased 'test' owned by the user 'test' Third step : create a password 'test' for your database
+  Second step : create a database 'test' owned by the user 'test' Third step : create a password 'test' for your database

   B - Create the way you want